loginom/loginom-help-en-omegat/data/scenario/batchlauncher.md

 /Port1.Parameter2=2008-01-02T22:24:24 "/Port2.Parameter1=Hello World!" /Port2.Parameter2=null /Port2.Parameter3=3.14 /Port2.Parameter4=4.025E4
 ```

 It is allowed not to specify the port name (for example, */Parameter1=true*.
-However, if the variable with the name specified in such a manner is in several ports, it is an exception to the rule. Ошибка так же возникнет, если указано имя несуществующей переменной.
+However, if the variable with the name specified in such a manner is in several ports, it is an exception to the rule.
+An error also occurs when the nonexisting variable name of is specified.

-> **Важно:** все незарезервированные параметры в строке запуска интерпретируются как параметры установки значений переменных.
+> **Important:** All nonreserved parameters in the start string are interpreted as the setup parameters of the variables values.

-Исходное строковое значение, указанное в командной строке, конвертируется к типу данных целевой переменной:
+The source string value specified in the command string is converted according to the data type of the target variable:

-* Если исходное строковое значение равно null (с учётом регистра), то целевая переменная получает пустое значение независимо от её типа данных.
+* If the source string value is equal to null (case-sensitive), the target variable will get the null value irrespective of its data type.
-* Если целевая переменная имеет тип Логический, Целый, Вещественный или Дата/Время, то исходное строковое значение конвертируется по правилам соответствующего типа, причём для Вещественного типа используется десятичный разделитель .
-(Dot). Для Даты/Времени используется подмножество форматов ISO 8601: "YYYY-MM-DD", "YYYY-MM-DDThh:mm[:ss[.zzz]]", "hh:mm[:ss[.zzz]]". Допустимыми значениями Логического типа считаются *true* и *false* (без учёта регистра).
+* If the target variable refers to the Logical, Integer, Real or Data/Time type, the source string value is converted according to the rules related to corresponding type.
+In this case, the decimal separator is used for the Real type.
+(Dot).
+Subset of ISO 8601 formats is used for Date/Time: "YYYY-MM-DD", "YYYY-MM-DDThh:mm[:ss[.zzz]]", "hh:mm[:ss[.zzz]]". *true* and *false* (non-case-sensitive) are considered to be allowable values of the Logical type.
-* Если целевая переменная имеет Строковый тип, то преобразование типа данных не выполняется. Если исходное значение заключено в одинарные кавычки, то эти кавычки разэкранируются, в противном случае исходное значение присваивается в переменную без изменений.
+* If the target variable is related to the String type, the data type transformation is not performed.
+If the source value is enclosed in single quotes, these quotes are unescaped.
+Otherwise, the source value is assigned to the variable without changes.
-* Если целевая переменная имеет Переменный тип, то происходит попытка поочерёдно преобразовать исходное строковое значение к типам Логический, Целый, Вещественный и Дата/Время, причём если ни одно из этих преобразований не удалось, то целевая переменная получает строковое значение.
+* If the target varaible is related to the Variable type, there is an attempt to convert alternately the source string value to the Logical, Integer, Real and Date/Time types.
+In this case, if all these conversions fail, the target variable will get the string value.
-* Для переменных типа Вещественный и Переменный в качестве параметров можно передавать экспоненциальную форму записи числа (пример: 4.205E2, 4.205E-2)
+* The exponential form of number record can be transferred as parameters for the variables related to the Real and Variable types (for example: 4.205E2, 4.205E-2)

 For example: